THE EVENING EXPERIENCE

 - Take I-86/Route 17 to Exit 46 in Corning and follow signs to the Corning Museum of Glass.

-- Do NOT turn into the museum parking as you come off the highway.
+- Do NOT turn into the first museum parking lot as you come off the highway.

 - Drive past the front of the museum, which will be on your right, and turn right at the light onto Museum Way.